Absolventa/absolventa.github.io/_posts/2017-07-03-authoring-a-private-gem-with-gemfury.md

 This prevents me from accidentally pushing proprietary code to RubyGems.org.

-Unfortunately, Gemfury.com doesn't support a RubyGems compliant API to actually push my released gem so there's no need to bother with changing the example host to something real.
+Unfortunately, Gemfury.com doesn't support a RubyGems compliant API to actually push my released Gem so there's no need to bother with changing the example host to something real.

 Instead, we'll add the following line to the project's `Rakefile`: